adammertel/GIS-and-humanities/README.md

 - Constraints preventing the full potential of using GIS in Humanities
   - Data quality (validity, uncertainty, incompleteness)
   - Preferences in qualitative approaches
-  - Untrust to the generalization process ?
+  - Untrust to the process of generalization (?)
   - Statistical / Mathematical / Programming skills required
+  - ...
 - Relevant practical GIS tasks in the area of Digital Humanities
   - Geocoding
   - Georeferencing